Jackson’s 2 defensive TDs lead Bears past Panthers 17-3

 Jordan Howard also had a quiet afternoon, even though Panthers star linebacker Luke Kuechly missed the game because of a concussion.
 He ran for just 65 yards after going off for a career-high 167 against Baltimore last week.

+The Bears matched last season’s win total and put together back-to-back wins for the first time since 2015 — coach John Fox’s first year in Chicago.
+They have six takeaways in the past two games.
+And against the Panthers, Jackson asserted himself right from the start.

-A fourth-round draft pick, he scooped up the loose ball near the end zone after Curtis Samuel botched a lateral and was barely touched on the way to the end zone.
+A fourth-round draft pick, he scooped up the loose ball near the end zone after Curtis Samuel botched a lateral and was barely touched if at all on the way to the end zone.

 Early in the second quarter, Chicago’s Prince Amukamara tipped a pass intended for Kelvin Benjamin.
-Jackson hauled in the interception and had a clear path on the way to a 76-yard TD.
+Jackson hauled in the interception and made a neat move to avoid a lunging Cam Newton in an otherwise clear path to a 76-yard TD.

-Carolina’s Graham Gano kicked a field goal late in the half.
-The Bears then had a huge opportunity when Trubisky connected with Cohen on that 70-yard pass to the 5, but had to settle for a 19-yard kick by Connor Barth that made it 17-3.
+“I see it every day in practice,” linebacker Pernell McPhee said.
+“He is going to be special.
+That’s a special kid.
+Our whole secondary is special.”

+STINGY ON SCORING: The three points allowed matched Chicago’s lowest total since a 41-3 romp at Jacksonville on Oct.
+7, 2012.
+The Bears haven’t allowed fewer than three since a 16-0 shutout of Miami on Nov.
+18, 2010.

-Panthers: Two-time All-Pro C Ryan Kalil (neck) returned to the lineup after missing five games, but lasted only one quarter.
-He was hurt in a season-opening win over San Francisco. … LT Matt Kalil, his brother, limped to the sideline following a Panthers run early in the second quarter, but started the second half. … RG Trai Turner injured his left knee late in the third blocking on a pass play and left the game.
+Panthers: Two-time All-Pro C Ryan Kalil said he suffered a setback in his return from a neck injury.
+He returned to the lineup after missing five games, only to last one quarter Sunday.
+“I’m just pretty frustrated about the whole thing,” he said.
+“Just get back to Charlotte and figure out what the game plan is.” … LT Matt Kalil, his brother, limped to the sideline following a Panthers run early in the second quarter, but started the second half. … RG Trai Turner injured his left knee late in the third blocking on a pass play and left the game.
+He is scheduled for an MRI, but he said he expects to play next week.

 Bears: DL Roy Robertson-Harris injured his hamstring defending the kickoff return following Jackson’s second touchdown.